-In the weeks since we launched the Voter Purge Project, we have been solicited by reporters from the New York Times, NPR, and PBS’s Frontline asking for help in understanding Ohio and preparing for the impending purge in Georgia.
+In the months since we launched the Voter Purge Project, we have been solicited by reporters from the New York Times, NPR, PBS’s Frontline, and WIRED asking for help in understanding Ohio and preparing for the impending purge in Georgia.

 There’s a gap in data, analysis, organizing, and campaign outreach on the use of purges and caging in aggressive voter suppression.
 We know that this is wrong on so many levels.
 We know that eligible voters are routinely denied their constitutional rights.
 Nonetheless, we are often powerless to challenge these efforts.